HuynhThiThuTrang2002/sales-analysis-powerbi/README.md

 - Diversify product portfolio to reduce reliance on Product A and explore new product opportunities.
 - Regional strategy: strengthen loyalty programs in the South while boosting marketing and distribution in the North and Central regions.
 - Increase AOV through upselling, cross-selling, and bundle promotions to encourage higher spending per transaction.

+👉 Overall, the business shows strong revenue but weak profitability.
+The focus should be on balancing revenue growth with sustainable profit optimization.